 Math: We are excited to continue with our math program, GoMath.
 Students will master basic addition and subtraction facts through 20, learn two- and three-digit addition and subtraction with regrouping, and focus on place value to compare numbers.
 We will also work with money, time, graphs, measurement, and geometry.
 Students will also have Simple Solutions, another math program that reviews various math areas throughout the year.

 Religion: Students will have a wonderful opportunity to learn so much of the Catholic faith this year!
 We will discuss how Jesus is always with us, especially in the sacraments.
 We will do an entire unit dedicated to Reconciliation, and another unit on the celebration of the Eucharist.
 We will have conversations on how we can live our faith every day.
-Prior to receiving the sacraments, parent meetings will be held by Mrs. Barb Campbell, the Director of Religious Education to provide you with further information.
+Prior to receiving the sacraments, parent meetings will be held by Mr. Larry Manetti, the Director of Religious Education/Faith Formation to provide you with further information.

-Handwriting: Handwriting will be practiced each day, whether with a specific worksheet or in writing answers, stories, etc. We will begin teaching cursive after Christmas Break.
+Handwriting: Handwriting will be practiced each day, whether with a specific worksheet or in writing answers, stories, etc. We begin with printing and move to cursive in the winter.

-Science: Students will learn how to work like a scientist and use the design process.
+Science: Students will learn how to work like a scientist.
 They will also learn about technology, animals, plants, environments for living things, Earth’s resources, and weather.

 Social Studies: Students will study basic geography skills, where we live, our country’s past, the working world, and government.
 We will also learn about various people and places in history.

 Reading: We will be reading stories throughout the year and discussing various story elements, such as setting, plot, conclusion, etc. Students will learn how to identify the main idea and details within a text.
 We will also learn several reading skills and strategies to build comprehension and fluency in both fiction and nonfiction texts.

 Writing: Students will effectively use the writing process to write informative, opinion, and narrative pieces throughout the year.
 We will also journal periodically.